 Also read: 12 Foolproof Signs Your Website is Outdated

 Other local search platforms

 You can see from the statistic above that it is important include local search to increase your business.
 There are other players besides Google though.
 Bing, Apple and Yahoo are also players in local search.
-Once Google My Business is set up, Bing integrates the Google My Business information to make set up easier.
-As you start connecting Bing Maps, it steps you through the process to authenticate by asking if you have already set up Google My Business.
+Once your Google Business Profile is set up, Bing integrates the Google information to make set up easier.
+As you start connecting Bing Maps, it steps you through the process to authenticate by asking if you have already set up Google Business Profile.

 45% of consumers are likely to check reviews on Yelp before visiting a business, ranking second to Google at 64%.

 There is no doubt that Yelp’s search and review platform is robust averaging more than 178 million unique visitors every month.
 However, Yelp has been embroiled in controversy around their pay-to-play model.
 The fees to add to simple features to a business profile to make it more competitive can be cost-prohibitive for many small businesses.
 What’s good is that Yelp is no longer the only local business review website so potential customers have other resources in addition to Yelp.

 Need help with local search to boost your business?